StellarSand/privacy-settings/Privacy Settings/Google-Chrome.md

 #### Cookies and other site data
 - Block third-party cookies
 - Send a "Do Not Track" request with your browsing traffic: On
-- Preload pages for faster browsing and searching: Off
+- Preload pages > No preloading

 #### Security
 - Standard Protection